-External Peer Programme Reviewer Scope of Work Timing • Every 5 years Number Two external Peers (outside of AKU) for single programme Three external PEERs (outside of AKU) for cluster review One internal peer (outside of programme) - no fees Days One - two programmes = 4 days Cluster programmes (3 or more programmes) =6 days Including Preparation and Report Writing Fees (Honoraria per reviewer) Other Costs International peer reviewers - no fees; business class fares; small gift (US\$ 50-100) Local reviewers - economy flights; US\$ 300 honorarium; small gift Good accommodation, travel Insurance, all ground costs.
-All costs /fees to be borne by the Provost's Office.
+External Peer Programme Reviewer Scope of Work Assessment of the quality of the programme against the defined criteria of evaluation set out in the AKU - KENYA Academic Quality Framework.
+Assess the quality of the self-assessment report Assess whether the programme or the academic entity meets the defined quality criteria and standards; Assess the relevance, feasibility and potential effectiveness of the Improvement Plan: in particular, note any significant omissions.
+Takes into account External Examiner Reports An independent report to the Provost Timing For all programmes (diploma, undergraduate, graduate) Every 5 years Number Two external Peers (outside of AKU - KENYA) for single programme Three external PEERs (outside of AKU - KENYA) for cluster review One internal peer (outside of programme) - no fees Days One - two programmes = 4 days Cluster programmes (3 or more programmes) =6 days Including Preparation and Report Writing (Honoraria perreviewer) International peer reviewers - no fees; business class fares; small gift(US\$ 50-100) Local reviewers - economy flights; US\$ 300 honorarium; small gift Other Costs Good accommodation, travel Insurance, all ground costs.
+All costs /feesto be borne by the Provost's Office.